intelligentplant/AppStoreConnect.Adapters/docs/tutorials/writing-an-extension-feature/03-Streaming_Methods.md

           - Description: Responds to a ping message with a pong message
 ```

 Our next step is to subscribe to the stream.
-Replace the code to call the original operation in `Program.cs` with the following:
+Replace the code to call the original operation in `Runner.cs` with the following:

 ```csharp
 var extensionFeature = adapter.GetFeature<IAdapterExtensionFeature>("asc:extensions/tutorial/ping-pong/");